woanversace/react/README.md

 ## Unidirectional Data Flow
 In React, application data flows unidirectional via the `state` and `props` objects, as opposed to the two-way binding of libraries like Angular.
-This means that, in a multi component heriachy, a common parent component should manage the state and pass it down the chain via props.
+This means that in a multi component heriachy, a common parent component should manage the `state`, and pass it down the chain via `props`.

-Your state should be updatead using the `setState` method to ensure that a UI refresh will occur, if necessary.
-The resulting values should be passed down to child components using attributes that are accessible in said children via `this.props`.
+With `setState` method, state update will lead to UI update.
+Keep that in mind when you use the method.
+The resulting values should be passed down to child components using attributes, which are accessible in said children via `this.props`.

 ```js
 var FilteredList = React.createClass({